The Asparagales order encompasses about 11,884,425 occurrences. The order currently contains 29 families, 1,122 genera, 49,606 species.

 - In addition, asparagus (Asparagus officinalis), a highly appreciated vegetable, and saffron, a spice made from the stigmas of the Crocus sativus plant, are also important species of this order.

-- Finally, vanilla flavoring, which is derived from the fruit of the Vanilla orchid, is also a member of Asparagalesthat is worth noting.
+- Finally, vanilla flavoring, derived from the fruit of the Vanilla orchid, is also a member of Asparagalesthat is worth noting.